delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_11.md

    In the red box highlighted with the #3 below, you will find the most recent build execution.
 In the case of the example below, the most recent build had failed.
 This is why it has a red dot next to it.
 Yours may be a flashing blue, but it will eventually also turn red.
 Don’t worry, this is part of our scenario.
    {% include custom/image_popout.html file="acti/some_automation_details_2.png" %}

 The `Automated Testing` job only has two functions.
 First, it detects when code has been pushed to our git repository.
 Second it executes a sequence of jobs and passes parameters between them.
 These jobs are listed in order in box #4, above.
 When jobs have (blocking) listed at the end, that means no other jobs can start until they finish running.
-Jobs that are in the same Static grouping run together at the same time.
+Jobs that are in the same static grouping run together at the same time.
 Once all blocking jobs in a static group have completed, jobs in the next static group can begin.

 Next we will briefly explain what each job in `Automated Testing` is doing: